Isaiah Chapter 16 Summary

 Discussion Questions for Isaiah, Chapter 16

 1. Isaiah 16:1-2 refers to people in Moab fleeing to Judah for safety.
-How are the people in Judah suppose to react?
+How are the people in Judah supposed to react?
 How should God's people react to the outcasts?

-2. Isaiah 16:1 is in reference to a time when the King of Moab gave a tribute of sheep to the King of Israel.
+2. Isaiah 16:1 refers to a time when the King of Moab gave a tribute of sheep to the King of Israel.
 What is the significance of the weaker nation giving a tribute to the richer?
-Describe the current relationships between richer and poorer countries in the current time period.
+Describe the current relationships between richer and poorer countries in the present time period.
 If it has changed, why?

 3. What is the lesson to learn from the fall of the countries mentioned in Isaiah 14-16?
 Why is it important for a Christian to learn the lesson?

 6. Isaiah 16:1-5 is actually a plea from Moab to Judah.
-Beginning in verse 6 we see the total destruction of Moab.
+Beginning in verse 6, we see the total destruction of Moab.
 Why didn't Judah try to salvage the land of Moab?
-Should God's people always show compassion on weaker lands or people?
+Should God's people always show compassion for weaker lands or people?

-8. Isaiah 16:14 mentions as the time of a hired worker.
-If you think of a hired worker it is someone that is watching the time their shift is over to go home.
-What does this illustrate of the upcoming destruction of Moab?
-How should people treat this time period in relationship to the land of Moab?
+8. Isaiah 16:14 mentions the time of a hired worker.
+If you think of a hired worker, it is someone who is watching the time until their shift is over to go home.
+What does this illustrate about the upcoming destruction of Moab?
+How should people treat this time period in relation to the land of Moab?

-9. Is the delay of Moab's destruction an illustration God's mercy or of His judgement?
+9. Is the delay of Moab's destruction an illustration of God's mercy or of His judgment?
 Why?

-10. Ruth, (Book of Ruth) King David's grandmother was a Moabite and David himself flees to Moab for a time of safety.
+10. Ruth, the Book of Ruth, King David's grandmother, was a Moabite, and David himself fled to Moab for a time of safety.
 Even though Moab played a significant role in establishing the Kingdom of Israel, why does God allow it to be destroyed?

 Key Words/Phrase